jhrcook/fly-fishing-diary/content/posts/2024-04-27/index.md

 Often, it makes me resentful of living in the city.

 I found a black streamer at the base of the beaver-gnawed tree I had leaned by backpack up against.
-It resembled a black Wooly Bugger save for some tinsle mixed into the body and tail and a bright red-orange bead for the head.
+It resembled a black Wooly Bugger save for some tinsel mixed into the body and tail and a bright red-orange bead for the head.
 I figured my all-black streamer wasn't catching anything and someone else thought this fancy streamer would work, so I tied in my "new" fly and returned to the water.

-I practiced for another hour or so, improving (I think).
+I practiced for another hour or so, improving (I think?).
-I didn't get as many tangles and I was more able to reliably and repeatedly cast my fly in such a way as it would take the line I offered it.
+I didn't get as many tangles, and I was more reliably and repeatedly casting my fly in such a way as it would take the line I offered it.
-Unfortunately, I was forced to stop after I wrapped my fly around a medium-sized branch of a tree about 15 feet off the ground.
+Unfortunately, I was forced to stop after I wrapped my fly around a medium-sized branch of a tree about fifteen feet off the ground.
-I had to break the line, returning the fly back to the water's edge, taunted by the tinsle dancing in the sunlight.
+I had to break the line, returning the fly back to the water's edge, taunted by the tinsel dancing in the sunlight.
 Ironically, it was the same tree as where I had found it, so I might look to reclaim the fly after the beaver's had a chance to finish his job.

-With my first lost fly, I figured I'd enjoyed some fishing and would head back to West Concord to catch the 3:15 PM train back into town (the following train wouldn't arrive until 5:15 PM).
+With my first lost fly, I figured I'd enjoyed some fishing and would head back to West Concord to catch the 3:16 PM train back into town (the following train wouldn't arrive until 5:16 PM).
-I think I'll plan some time during the week to watch some online casting tutorials and find a park to practice in.
+I think I'll plan some time during the week to watch some online casting tutorials and find a local park to practice in.

 I biked back into town and passed Dylan giving a fly casting tutorial in the park.
 I didn't want to disrupt the lesson, but briefly filled him in on how my day went.
 (I'm considering signing up for some lessons of my own, too.)

 This was when I realized by back tire was completely deflated.
-It had been having issues holding air for a month or so now, and I think it has finally given out.
+It had been struggling to hold air for a month or so now, and it had finally given out.
 Thankfully, I was close to the train stop and had enough time to walk the bike.
 Unfortunately, I'm a better fisherman than I am a bicycle repairman – that is to say, I'm useless at mending a bike – so I'll need to get help replacing my tire.

 I read more of Doerr's memoir as I waited for the train.
 The sun was still out and it felt great on my feet.
 The 3:16 PM train arrived at 3:22 PM.
-The train wasn't too busy and I read most of the way in, taking a minute to look at bicycle repair shops in Boston.
+The train wasn't too busy and I read most of the way, taking a minute search online for bicycle repair shops in Boston.
 I think I'll take it to a local shop in the South End, maybe have it get a full tune-up while I'm at it.

-We arrived back in Boston around 4 PM, and I set out on walking my bike the 3 circuitous miles through the heart of the city back to my apartment.
+We arrived back in Boston around 4 PM, and I set out on walking my bike the three circuitous miles through the heart of the city back to my apartment.
 I chauffeured my bike around the gold dome of the capital building, through the Commons, around the Public Gardens, and finally back into the South End.

 Back in the South End, I turned off the main streets opting for the more visually appealing, quieter side streets.